resolve109/study-aws-sa/aws-study-guide.md

   - Storage classes have been confirmed to meet diverse performance and cost needs.
 - **Data Transfer**:
   - **Snowball**: Physical devices to transfer large data volumes offline
+  - **S3 Transfer Acceleration**:
-    - S3 Transfer Acceleration recommended for global data ingestion from multiple continents, combined with multipart upload to speed transfers.
+    - Recommended for global data ingestion from multiple continents, combined with multipart upload to speed transfers
     - Turning on S3 Transfer Acceleration with multipart uploads is optimal for aggregating large data files (hundreds of GB) from global locations
     - Leverages CloudFront's edge network to route data more efficiently to S3
     - Provides faster transfer speeds without introducing operational complexity of multiple region buckets or physical transfer devices
+    - Most effective solution for aggregating data from global sites when minimizing operational complexity is a requirement
+    - Superior to using Snowball Edge or EC2-based solutions for regular transfers of moderate data volumes (e.g., 500GB per site)
 - **Encryption**:
   - **Client-Side Encryption**: Data is encrypted before upload (the client manages encryption)
   - **Server-Side Encryption (SSE-S3)**: Amazon S3 manages encryption keys